drew1kun/ansible-role-rpi_wifi_ap/README.md

 Example Playbook
 ----------------

-As the role works with sensetive info like essid and wpa passphrase, the use of [ansible-vault][ansible-vault-link] is recommended for use in
+As the role works with sensitive info like essid and wpa passphrase, the use of [ansible-vault][ansible-vault-link] is recommended for use in
 playbook:

 ```yaml